 | eira:iopSaliency | The Load Balancer ABB is salient for technical interoperability because it provides the functionalities to maintain the traffic to the public administration digital services accordingly with a load that can permit their correct performance. |

-| skos:note | Azure Load Balancer operates at layer 4 of the Open Systems Interconnection (OSI) model.
+| skos:note | Cloud Load Balancer operates at layer 4 of the Open Systems Interconnection (OSI) model.
 It's the single point of contact for clients.
 Load balancer distributes inbound flows that arrive at the load balancer's front end to backend pool instances.
 These flows are according to configured load-balancing rules and health probes.
-The backend pool instances can be Azure Virtual Machines or instances in a Virtual Machine Scale Set. |
+The backend pool instances can be Cloud Virtual Machines or instances in a Virtual Machine Scale Set. |

 | eira:concept | eira:SolutionBuildingBlock |